I. Theory of Probability Leading to the Fundamental Formula of Gambling (FFG)

 II.
-The Fundamental Table of Gambling (FTG)
+Fundamental Table of Gambling (FTG)

 IV.
 Ion Saliu's Paradox or Problem of N Trials in Gambling Theory